Therapy Sessions Offered

 -Interpersonal Therapy

-PCIT (Parent-Child Interactive Therapy, Jeri Kay only)
+PCIT & Play Therapy (Parent-Child Interactive Therapy, Jeri Kay only)

 EMDR (Jeri Kay only)